Eduardo PeñalverCornell Law School

 Cosponsored by The Advocates Society, The Catholic Lawyers Guild, The Decalogue Society of Lawyers, The Jewish Judges Association of Illinois, and the National Center for the Laity

-Eduardo Peñalver is the John P. Wilson Professor of Law at the University of Chicago Law School.
+Eduardo M. Peñalver is the Allan R. Tessler Dean and Professor of Law at Cornell Law School.
+He previously served as the John P. Wilson Professor of Law at the University of Chicago Law School.
 He holds a BA from Cornell University and a JD from Yale Law School.
 Between college and law school, he studied philosophy and theology as a Rhodes Scholar at Oriel College, Oxford.
+Dean Peñalver clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit, and at the Supreme Court for Justice John Paul Stevens.
 His scholarship focuses on property and land use, as well as law and religion.
 His work also explores the way in which the law mediates the interests of individuals and communities.
-Peñalver’s books include Property Outlaws (co-authored with Sonia Katyal), which explores the vital role of disobedience within the evolution of property law, and most recently, An Introduction to Property Theory (co-authored with Gregory Alexander).
+Peñalver’s books include Property Outlaws (2010, co-authored with Sonia Katyal), which explores the vital role of disobedience within the evolution of property law, and most recently, An Introduction to Property Theory (2011, co-authored with Gregory Alexander).

 Joseph William Singer is the Bussey Professor of Law at Harvard Law School.
 He holds a BA from Williams College, an AM in political science from Harvard, and a JD from Harvard Law School.
 He teaches and writes about property law, conflict of laws, and federal Indian law.
 He also writes about legal theory with an emphasis on moral and political philosophy.
 Singer has published more than 60 law review articles, and is one of the executive editors of the 2012 edition of Cohen’s Handbook of Federal Indian Law.
 Additionally he has written a casebook and a treatise on property law, as well as two theoretical books on property called Entitlement: The Paradoxes of Property andThe Edges of the Field: Lessons on the Obligations of Ownership.